hashkat/hashkat/docs/tutorial02.md

 `./run.sh`

+**Note**: you will be able to still run a network simulation without doing the above if you increase the maximum simulation time in your *INFILE.yaml* file.
+The network simulation will simply continue from where it previously left off but with the new configurations you implemented in the input file.
+This will give you confusing output data and is discouraged.

 ## Stopping and Continuing a Simulation

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-gQ52JW2s-Y" frameborder="0" allowfullscreen></iframe>
 </center>

 If for whatever reason you would like to stop a simulation midway through running, without losing any of your data, simply press **Ctrl-c**.
 The simulation will automatically save the information it's collected to the *network_state.dat* file, and you can analyze the data you have so far in the *DATA_vs_TIME* file and **output** directory.
 If you would like to continue this simulation from where you left off, simply type in:

 `./run.sh`